-When the planets growing their size, they tend to have a weak gravitational attraction to hold inclement silicate atmosphere.
+When the planets grow their size, they tend to have a weak gravitational attraction to hold an inclement silicate atmosphere.
 This continuous loss of this vapor envelope during continued collisional growth causes the planet’s composition to change substantially.

 Dr. Remco Hin from the University of Bristol said, “We have provided evidence that such a sequence of events occurred in the formation of the Earth and Mars, using high-precision measurements of their magnesium isotope compositions.”